-Besides with UK alcohol consumption leading to 358,000 admissions to hospital in 2018/19 which was 6% higher than 2017/18 and 19% higher than 2008/09 as reported on February 2020 [Source: United Kingdom National Health Service] a restraint in the consumption of alcohol is expected.
-This development is expected to hamper the volume sales, however, is poised to be offset by the “less is more” preference where consumers are increasingly keen on drinking less alcohol but aren’t willing to compromise on the quality.
-This suggests that consumers are expected to spend a little more on a reasonable volume of higher quality alcoholic beverages.
-Also, with growing preference for rustic taste imparted by the likes of Rhum Agricole, the trend for “something pure and fresh” which is prevalent among aficionados is expected to permeate to all strata of consumers.
-Before all foregoing, the profusion of craft breweries is another development which along with the aforesaid is expected to drive the market for the UK alcohol ingredients during the forecast period.
+Besides UK alcohol consumption leading to 358,000 admissions to hospitals in 2018/19, which was 6% higher than 2017/18 and 19% higher than 2008/09 as reported in February 2020 [Source: United Kingdom National Health Service], restraint in the consumption of alcohol is expected.
+This development is expected to hamper the volume of sales.
+However, it is poised to be offset by the “less is more” preference, where consumers are increasingly keen on drinking less alcohol but aren’t willing to compromise on the quality.
+This suggests that consumers are expected to spend a little more on a reasonable volume of higher-quality alcoholic beverages.
+Also, with a growing preference for rustic taste imparted by the likes of Rhum Agricole, the trend for “something pure and fresh,” which is prevalent among aficionados, is expected to permeate all strata of consumers.
+Before all foregoing, the profusion of craft breweries is another development that, along with the aforesaid, is expected to drive the market for UK alcohol ingredients during the forecast period.

 AB MAURI UK & Ireland (Associated British Foods plc)